topher6345/topher6345.github.io/_posts/2012-10-21-3d-planetary-visualization-in-processing-using-csound-code-part-1-of-3.markdown

 - Csound
 ---

-Hi, in this tutorial, I'll show you how to build a 3D Processing sketch that uses planetary motion.
+In this tutorial, I'll show you how to build a 3D Processing sketch that uses planetary motion.
 We'll get most of the code from an unlikely place - the open-source audio software
 [Csound.](http://www.csounds.com)

 http://youtu.be/pvTc__ntEnQ